martinktay/martinktay/README.md

 🌍 **Location:** Birmingham

 🎓 I'm an **MSc.
-Data Science and Computational Intelligence** graduate from Coventry University with a foundational background in **Computer Engineering** from Kuban State University of Technology, Russia.
+Data Science and Computational Intelligence** graduate from Coventry University, UK with a foundational background in **Computer Engineering** from Kuban State University of Technology, Russia.
 My journey as a **Vendor Data Analyst** at Nigeria LNG Limited has equipped me with the expertise to translate intricate data into significant, actionable insights, leading to operational efficiencies.

 🛠 **Skills & Expertise:**
 - 📊 **Data Analysis & Predictive Modelling:** Time Series, Statistical Analysis using Python & R